BlueOkami15/BlueWolf/Anime.md

 #Character
 >
 ###Description:
 Returns basic information about the inputted character using the **AniList Character API**.
-Defaults to **Yuki Nagato** if no arguments passed.
+Defaults to **Yuki Nagato** if no arguments passed. **Requires** embedded links for this command to work properly.
 ###Aliases:
 `None`
 ###Cooldown: